 - ½ cup ricotta cheese

-- ⅓ cup shredded Pecorino cheese + more to serve
+- ⅓ cup shredded Pecorino cheese + more to serve; or parmesan cheese or a vegetarian substitute

 - 1 small clove garlic minced or pressed